LucasDelfino92/morrowindsharp/readme.md

 ## INDEX

 - [**Mended Morrowind**](https://github.com/Sigourn/morrowind-improved/blob/master/mendedmw.md): a basic mod list for a (mostly) bug-free and stable Morrowind experience.
+- [**Tools**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md): a small guide to get you up to speed on the basic but essential functions of different modding tools, including compatibility visualization, conflict solving, and mod cleaning.
 - [**User Interface**](https://github.com/Sigourn/morrowind-improved/blob/master/userinterface.md): mods that improve on the functionality of the user interface.
 - [**Content Restoration**](https://github.com/Sigourn/morrowind-improved/blob/master/contentrestoration.md): mods that restore content cut from the final release of the game.
 - [**Internal Logic**](https://github.com/Sigourn/morrowind-improved/blob/master/internallogic.md): mods that improve on deficient aspects of the game's lore and overall internal logic or consistency.